adblockplus/adblockpluschrome/README.md

 changes to the source code re-run the command to update the development environment, and the extension should reload automatically after a few seconds.

+### Source distribution

+In order to build a source distribution `.tar.gz` file, run the following
+command:

+        npx gulp source

 ### Customization

 If you wish to create an extension based on our code and use the same